Muhammad-H-Bakr/CS309_Systems_2025/README.md

 ---

 ## 🛠️ How to Run
-(if further steps for installing something came, they will be added propmtly)
+(If further steps for installing something came, they will be added propmtly)

 Clone this repository:
    ```bash